What Lies Below (film): Plot

 Libby asks her friend Marley to come to the house.
 That night, she sees John walking into the lake, which is emitting red lights.
 John suddenly appears, completely dry, and tells Libby that he suffers from sleep-walking.
 The next morning, Michelle starts vomiting and sends Libby into town to get medicine and a pregnancy test.
 Libby follows a man who looks like John with another woman.
-She returns to the house and tells Marley that John grabbed her "like Trump".
+She returns to the house and tells Marley that John grabbed her genitals.
 Michelle says that she is pregnant.
-Libby is disappointed and Michelle thinks that she is making up lies about John grabbing her.
-Libby sees that John has a nictitating membrane and tries to pull Michelle away from John but Michelle slaps Libby.
-Libby reveals Michelle's age which is forty-two not thirty-five then John leaves.
+Libby is disappointed, and Michelle thinks that she is making up lies about John grabbing her.
+Libby sees that John has a nictitating membrane and tries to pull Michelle away from John, but Michelle slaps Libby.
+Libby reveals Michelle's age, which is forty-two not thirty-five, then John leaves.
 She then investigates the basement and notices symbols on her wrist where the bracelet used to be.
 She discovers Michelle in a tank attached to an IV, with the same symbols on her wrists and on the walls.
 Libby hides while John watches Michelle give birth to a dying creature.

 Libby calls the police and discovers Marley's body in a water tank being devoured by parasites.
 John attacks Libby as she tries to escape with Michelle, and she wakes up tied up in a basement.
 Several men who look identical to John appear and start to peel the walls back to reveal many unconscious women in water tanks.
 John regurgitates a glowing substance and forces Libby to consume it.
 Libby awakes in a row of water tanks containing other women apparently in pupae.
 As water fills her tank, she initially bangs on the glass but then smiles when she realizes she can breathe underwater.